TerrellAW/Allergy-Free-Recipes/README.md

 Web app will be available in your browser at http://localhost:3000

-The web app is contains a powerful search function that can filter recipes based on a user's search terms and allergies.
+The web app contains a powerful search function that can filter recipes based on a user's search terms and allergies.
 The user can tick which allergies they have when searching for a recipe, and recipes that contain those allergens will be hidden.